disnetlab/iContinuum/README.md

       - Note4- Kubernetes cluster is a group of VMs acting as kubernetes nodes.

-           - It is recommended to configure a hostname for the control-plane as master, and worker nodes as worker1, worker2, etc.
+           - You are required to configure a unique hostname for the kubernetes nodes.
+It is recommended to name the control-plane as master, and worker nodes as worker1, worker2, etc.
            - For each worker node, you may consider "2 vCPUs and 4 GB RAM", and for the master node you may consider "4 vCPUs and 8GB RAM".

       - Note5- While creating VMs, configure required ports defined below (If the VMs are in the cloud).